verypossible-labs/KiAuto/README.md

 Currently tested and working:

-- Exporting schematics to PDF and SVG
+- Exporting schematics to PDF, SVG, PS, DXF and HPGL
 - Exporting layouts to PDF
 - Running ERC on schematics
 - Running DRC on layouts